Average Cost of Living in Asheville

 What's the most common mistake people make with cost of living in Asheville?

 Comparing salaries without adjusting for local costs.
 A $90,000 salary in Dallas has more purchasing power than $120,000 in San Francisco.
-This applies in any market, but it's especially costly in Asheville where prices are already elevated.
+This applies in any market, but it's especially costly in Asheville where even small mistakes can erode the savings you'd otherwise enjoy.

 What factors affect cost of living costs in Asheville?